Cairi-S/Welcome-Foolish-Mortals/README.md

 ![IMAGE OF STRETCH ROOM PORTRAITS](/assets/images/readme/stretchroomportraits.png)

-- Unlock rewards for after specific targets such as specific highest scores or game played 5, 10, 15 times the reward could be:
+- Unlock rewards for after reaching specific targets such as, certain highest scores or if the game has been played 5, 10 or 15 times.
+The reward could be:
- - play as other characters like the hitchhiking ghosts.
+ - play as other characters such as the hitchhiking ghosts.
  - additional facts about the attraction.

-- Additional music e.g. on the home page, triggered with the highest score and winning modals.
+- Additional music e.g. on the Home page, triggered with the highest score and winning modals.

 ### Features Left to Implement ###

-Unfortunately, as I was working on the project I was having difficulty implementing all the features and ideas shown in my Wireframes to a standard I was happy with.
+Unfortunately, while working on the project I had difficulty implementing all the features and ideas shown in my Wireframes to a standard I was happy with.
 As removing these features would not majorly impact the player's experience I decided to remove them from my current game and list them as features left to implement.
 In particular, I would like to include:

 **Home page**